Punitive Damages in Maintenance & Cure

 Proving Maintenance and Cure

-In any maintenance and cure claim, the plaintiff has the burden of proof, slight though it may be.
-Thus, the plaintiff must show that he was injured or became ill while subject to the call of duty as a seaman.
-The burden of establishing the amount of maintenance and cure owed to a seaman is also feather light.
-The plaintiff is required to show the following:
+In any maintenance and cure claim, the plaintiff has the burden of proof.
+The plaintiff must show that they were injured or became ill while subject to the call of duty as a seaman.
+The plaintiff is only required to show the following:

 When a defendant’s failure to provide for maintenance and cure worsens the plaintiff’s injury, then the plaintiff may also recover damages resulting from such injuries, including pain and suffering and additional medical expenses.